Steven W. Jochums

 Prior to joining UL, Steven worked for over 19 years in the consumer electronics industry, in direct consumer sales and marketing at Team Electronics of Peoria (IL), Inc.

-Peoria L5 also conducted annual model rocketry events at Illinois Central College in East Peoria during the “Spaceweek” period in July (July 16-24), which commemorated the Apollo 11 First Lunar Landing mission and helped to increase public awareness in space sciences.
+Peoria L5 also conducted annual model rocketry launch events at Illinois Central College in East Peoria during the “Spaceweek” period in July (July 16-24), which commemorated the Apollo 11 First Lunar Landing mission and helped to increase public awareness in the space sciences.

-After the Challenger Accident in 1986, Steve and Peoria L5 founder Robin Miller were called upon by local media to serve as “local experts” in space activities during coverage of the event.
+After the Challenger Accident in 1986, Steve and Peoria L5 founder Robin Miller were called upon by local media to serve as the “local experts” in space during coverage of the event.
 Peoria L5 also conducted a Challenger Memorial Event at Illinois Central College, which provided information on the causes of the accident as documented in the Rogers Commission Report, as well as information on how the country should respond, by presenting the goals of the National Commission on Space Report as the blueprint for America’s future in space exploration and space exploitation.

-In 1987, a year after the 51-L accident, Peoria L5 hosted a massive Spaceweek event with Lakeview Museum, which featured guest speakers from John Deere Engineering Institute in microgravity metalergical research, McDonnell-Douglas Astronautics on Shuttle-based Zero-G medical product purification, Comcast Corporation on satellite communications, and other presentors on NASA's budget planning and the National Commission on Space report.
-The event featured a “Space Banquet,” which offered guests a menu of Shuttle-based rehydratable foods and included special guest speakers.
-At the dinner, Steve was presented with the 1987 Peoria L5 Space Pioneer Award for his service and contributions to the space advocacy community.
+A year after the 51-L accident, Peoria L5 hosted "Spaceweek 87," a massive event in cooperation with Lakeview Museum, which featured guest speakers from John Deere Engineering Institute in microgravity metalergical research, McDonnell-Douglas Astronautics on Shuttle-based Zero-G medical product purification, Comcast Corporation on satellite communications, and other presentors speaking on NASA's budget planning and the National Commission on Space report.
+The event culminated in a “Space Banquet,” which offered guests a menu of Shuttle-themed rehydratable foods and also included special guest speakers form both John Deere Technical and McDonnell-Douglas.
+At the end of the evening, Steve was presented with the 1987 Peoria L5 "Space Pioneer Award" for his service and contributions to the space advocacy community.

-Besides STS-1, Steve has also attended the launches of STS-4 in 1982 and STS-133, the final flight of Orbiter Discovery on February 24, 2011.
-He has toured the Kennedy Space Center 13 times from 1970 to 2024, and toured the U.S Space & Rocket Center and Marshall Space Flight Center in Alabama in 1977, 1981, 1982 and 1993.
-He also was finally able to visit Space Center Houston and the Johnson Space Center in Texas in 2018 and again in 2020.
+Besides STS-1, Steve also attended the launches of STS-4 in 1982 and STS-133, the final flight of Orbiter Discovery on February 24, 2011.
+He has toured the Kennedy Space Center 13 times from 1970 to 2024, and toured the U.S Space & Rocket Center and Marshall Space Flight Center in Alabama four times - in 1977, '81, '82 and '93.
+He finally was able to visit "Space Center Houston" and the Johnson Space Center in Texas in 2018 and 2020.

-Steve has actively studied, researched and modeled the American Space Program, with an emphasis on both static and flying space modeling since 1966.
-His scratch-built Shuttle Launch Complex Model in 1/144 scale was used by Revell Corporation in 1984 to illustrate a forthcoming production scale model kit at both the Dallas Hobby Show and the New York Toy Fair.
-The same model was used as the centerpiece for the Spaceweek 87 event at Peoria’s Lakeview Museum, in memory of the Mission 51-L Crew.
-Steve continues an active space modeling hobby career, with published articles of both real and fictional spacecraft models in numerous magazines and websites.
+Steve has actively studied, researched and modeled the American Space Program and its vehicles since 1966, with an emphasis on both static and flying space modeling.
+His scratch-built 1/144 scale Space Shuttle Launch Complex Model was used by Revell Corporation to represent its forthcoming production scale model kit at both the in 1984 Dallas Hobby Show and the New York Toy Fair.
+The same model was used as the centerpiece for the L5 Society's "Spaceweek 87" event at Peoria’s Lakeview Museum, held in memory of the Mission 51-L Crew.

-Today, Steve keeps busy working the affairs of the Lake County SpacePort, the home-hobby business he started in 2012, when the re-production of Ed Bisconti's original Shuttle Tile Decals for his own model projects made it clear that other modelers were also trying to find copies of these items.
-From this simple beginning, the business has grown in over the past 12 years, to provide an entire series of Shuttle-related modeling products, as well as articles for models of the International Space Station and other classic Space Model kits.
+Steve continues an active space modeling hobby career and has published articles of both real and fictional spacecraft models in numerous magazines and websites.
+Today, Steve is also busy working the affairs of the Lake County SpacePort.com (LCSP), a home-hobby business he started in 2012, when the re-production of Mr. Ed Bisconti's original Shuttle Tile Decals for his own model projects made it clear that other modelers were also searching to find copies for thewir own modeling projects.
+From that simple beginning, the business has grown in over the past 12 years to provide an entire series of Space Shuttle-related modeling products, as well as products for enhancing models of the International Space Station and other classic Space Vehicle Model kits.
+LCSP products have now been shipped across North America and over a dozen foriegn countries.